hnb-rabear/excel-to-unity/README.md

 # 1. Introduction

-This tool simplifies database design and management for game developers and designers, allowing easy modification of game statistics without needing developer help.
+This tool simplifies database design and management for game developers and designers, allowing for easy modification of configurations and statistics.

-As game projects grow, so does the need for efficient data table, constant, and ID management.
-This tool centralizes the process, enabling easy search, modification, and updates.
+As projects grow, the need for efficient management of data tables, constants, and IDs increases.
+This tool centralizes the process, enabling easy searching, modification, and updates.

-Originally designed for RPGs with extensive databases, it now supports various game genres and utilizes Excel and Google Spreadsheets for data management.
+It supports various data types and utilizes popular spreadsheet tools for data management.

 # 2. Main functions